-FORM 10-Q ------------- -------------
+FORM 10-Q

-Mark One) Quarterly report pursuant to Section n 13 or 15(d) of the Securities Ex change Act of 1934 For the quarterly period ended July 4, 2009 OR Transition report pursuant to Section n 13 or 15(d) of the Securities Ex schange Act of 1934 For the transition period from to to to Commission file number: 001-32 2320 - BUILD- A-BEAR WORK (Exact Name of Registrant as Specified in Its Delaware - 43-1883836 (State or Other Jurisdiction of (IRS Employer Incorporation or Organization Identification No.) 1954 Innerbelt Business Center Drive St. Louis, Missouri (Address of Principal Executive Off icael 63114 (Zip Code) • (314) 423-8000 (Registrant's Telephone Number, Including A rea Code) , and the second . , by Section 13 or 15(d) of the Securities Exchange Act of 1934 e such reports), and (2) has been subject to such filing egulation S-T (§232.405 of this chapter) du its corporate Web site, if any, every Interactive Data File required uring the preceding 12 months (or for such shorter period that the Indicate by check mark whether the registrant in the definitions of "large accelerated filer," "accelerated filer," ler, a non-accelerated filer or a smaller reporting company.
-See n Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer $\ \Box$ Accelerated l filer ⊠ Cmalley you orting company $\square$ Non-accelerated filer $\Box$ (Do not check if a smaller re porting company) 2 of the Exchange Act).
-Yes □ No ⊠
+(Mark One)

+Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the quarterly period ended October 3, 2009

+OR

+□ Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the transition period from \\\\\ to \\\\

+Commission file number: 001-32320

+BUILD-A-BEAR WORKSHOP, INC.

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+1954 Innerbelt Business Center Drive St. Louis, Missouri (Address of Principal Executive Offices) 43-1883836 (IRS Employer Identification No.)

+63114 (Zip Code)

+(Registrant's Telephone Number, Including Area Code)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\Box$ No $\Box$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Accelerated filer $\boxtimes$

+Smaller reporting company $\Box$

+Large accelerated filer $\Box$

+Non-accelerated filer $\Box$ (Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of November 9, 2009, there were 20,361,705 issued and outstanding shares of the registrant's common stock.